-Many young singers will be wondering how old they need to be to go on The Voice UK.
-We are here to help clarify the age limit for The Voice and also explain other options if you’re too young.
+Many young singers will be wondering how old they need to be to go on The Voice UK and if they fit in the age limit.
+We are here to help clarify the maximum age range for The Voice and also explain other options if you’re too young.

 Applications to get on The Voice 2020 are now open and according to ITV, all singers need to be 16 years old or older before Monday 1st October 2019 to audition for The Voice UK 2020.
 This means you need to be born in September 2003 or earlier.

 If you are thinking about entering a singing competition like The Voice, check out our advice below about getting on to singing competitions and what you can do if you’re below the age limit.